 fi' HEAD

-Then, you have to push your changes to the remote repository.
-You must use --force to overwrite the remote repository.
+Next, push your changes to the remote repository.
+You must use --force to overwrite the remote history.

 Shell